India’s Near East

 Author(s)

-Avinash Paliwal PhD is Senior Lecturer in International Relations at SOAS University of London, specialising in South Asian strategic affairs.
+Avinash Paliwal PhD is Reader in International Relations at SOAS University of London, specialising in South Asian strategic affairs.
 A former journalist and foreign affairs analyst, he is the author of India's Near East: A New History and My Enemy's Enemy: India in Afghanistan from the Soviet Invasion to the US Withdrawal, both published by Hurst.

 Request an academic inspection copy Request a press review copy